 #GoBoldandGoHome is my vision for Stylechapel and I take the same view in my home.
 I’m a bit averse to neutrals so, for the walls, the darker the better.
 Most of my hallways are painted Hague Blue by Farrow & Ball, apart from one, which is Cherished Gold by Dulux.

 I have just finished two stairway projects.
 The first is a typical family gallery wall that I wanted to look interesting but, at the same time, feel like it was a never-ending story.
 I’m Irish – I have a very large family!

 I collected these frames over the years from various shops, car boot sales and flea markets.
 I ignore the colour/finish and look for the shape.
 It doesn’t matter if the frames are a bit damaged as a couple of coats of paint covers up all manner of woes.
 And they don’t all need to be an interesting shape.
-I have included a few cheap plain Ikea frames here and there to fill the smaller gaps.
+I have included a few plain Ikea frames, here and there, to fill the smaller gaps.

 Asymmetry is the name of the game in creating a gallery wall.
 Forget about lining things up.
 Just pick your first spot and start, working out and up/down from there.
 Irregular and mismatched frames help create the overall look.

 Top tip: If a family member is visiting, make sure their picture is on the wall.
-If need be, alternate.
+If need be, alternate photos.
 That’s what my Dad does, depending on who’s coming to stay!

 Frames without pictures

-To finish off the look I added a fab lenticular print that I picked up at the Alexander McQueen Savage Beauty show at The V&A. The print was under £10 and I bought a cheap gold frame online.
+To finish off the look, I added a stunning lenticular print that I picked up at the Alexander McQueen Savage Beauty show at The V&A. The print was under £10 and I bought a cheap gold frame online.
 McQueen looks very majestic and splendid.
 Quite fitting really.